 - In-vitro and In-silico Analysis of the Egg Membrane Degradation Mechanism of Rainbow Trout Hatching Enzymes

-- Cytological Differences in Hatching Gland Cells Occurred Independently of Changes in Embryological Origin
+- Cytological Differences in Hatching Gland Cells Occurring Independently of Changes in Embryological Origin

-- Analysis of FT, Promoting Factor for Flower Bud Formation in Leguminosae
+- Analysis of FT, a Promoting Factor for Flower Bud Formation in Leguminosae

 - Development and Functional Evaluation of Alginate-coated β TCP fiber scaffold, a Three-dimensional Bone Tissue Culture Substrate